 As a result people with atopic dermatitis frequently suffer from boils, folliculitis and infected eczema.

 The infection causes the eczema to worsen and become more resistant to the usual treatment with emollients and topical steroids.
 S. aureus produces enterotoxin.
-This induces the production of enterotoxin specific IgE resulting in proliferation and recruitment of more T cells and aggravating the dermatitis.
+This induces the production of enterotoxin specific IgE, resulting in proliferation and recruitment of more T cells and aggravating the dermatitis.

 Antibiotics are often required to eliminate the infection and control the eczema.
 However, antibiotics may reduce the biodiversity of the microbiome.